John van WYHE

 2010-11 Joint Appointment to the University Scholars Programme, National University of Singapore.

-2009- Senior Lecturer, Departments of Biological Sciences and History, National University of Singapore.
+2009- Senior Lecturer, Department of Biological Sciences and Department of History, National University of Singapore.

 2009- Associate of the Science, Technology & Society (STS) Cluster, FASS, National University of Singapore.